 Determine whether it’s food you crave or something else.

 - Sleep a minimum of 7 hours every night.

 Lack of sleep causes weight gain, increased appetite, and cravings.

 - Identify the times of day you overeat.

 Make a plan for these times in advance.

-Put more play and fun in your life.
+- Put more play and fun into your life.

 It will be easier to avoid rewarding yourself with food.

 - Choose a time when your day will end and you will transition towards sleep.